 Delegation Can Be Your Friend

 Delegation can often seem like a time suck, but remember this: taking a task off of your plate leaves you more time.
 How could you spend that extra time?
-Additionally, delegation empowers those you lead and gives them a greater sense of responsibility towards the success of the project or organization.
+Additionally, delegation empowers those you lead.
+It gives them a greater sense of responsibility.
+Something necessary for moving toward the success of the project or organization.

 Yet we still don’t delegate.